ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 C representation (ksNew(..keyNew(...))) is the *most* common representation, still no plugin exists for it

+system/env should be array
+kdb tool should work with arrays (add_entry, remove_entry)

 ## meta data ##

 fix comments: